 Parts of the island especially the streets crossing from the west to the east coast are pitch black at night.

 Where to Eat on Koh Lanta

-Although we did not manage to visit the night market as is set up only during high season we had great food at different restaurants round the island.
+Although we did not manage to visit the night market as is set up only during high season we had great food at different restaurants around the island.
 These are some of our top picks.

 Sompong Restaurant Thai Food

 Read All Our Thailand Guides.